500 Fifth Avenue: Features

 500 Fifth's design features included "fast and efficient" elevators, well-lit office units, and a floor plan that maximized the well-lit office space.
 Like the Empire State Building, 500 Fifth was designed from the top down; the floor plans within the upper stories were planned first, followed by the floor plans of the lower stories and the building's base.
 The main entrance leads to an outer lobby, the design of which was extensively modified after 550 Fifth Avenue's completion.
 The modern design of the outer lobby consists of pink-gray marble.
-A pair of griffins hold up a clock in the lobby; this is the only historicist decoration in the space.
+A pair of griffins hold up a clock in the lobby and is the only historicist decoration in the space.
 The inner lobby is clad with gold and gray veined marble.

 The lowest two floors were designed with storefronts, set back from the full-height plate-glass windows on either side.
 There was also a 17000 ft2 banking space on the second floor, with space for a private elevator and staircase from Fifth Avenue, as well as a subbasement for a banking vault and storage area.

 Offices above the sixth floor were designed so that each unit was a maximum of 30 ft away from a window or other source of natural light.
 The area of each floor could be between 2150 to 18000 ft2.
 Office sizes ranged from the smallest units being 9 ft wide to the largest units covering the entire floor; on average, there were 21 units on each floor within the base, and 9 units on each floor within the tower section.
 According to the New York City Department of City Planning, 500 Fifth Avenue has a gross floor area of 659,122 ft2.
 Though the floor area is relatively small compared to other buildings of similar height, 500 Fifth Avenue nonetheless has had a high occupancy rate throughout its history.